News and the Abstract Truth

 For most athletes, finding themselves in the zone just once, ever, is enough to justify all that came before it.
 It's a moment of self-actualization that transcends all other judgments and all lesser tries afterwards, too.
 It’s the achievement of a lifetime.
 It happened and can’t be taken away.
 And with luck, there were witnesses.

-We photographers can go through such moments.
-The great part for us is that a “personal best” picture can hang around long after the initial moment, so the number of witnesses can just keep climbing.
+Like athletes, we photographers shoot endlessly and hard, and can go through such moments.
+The great part for us is that a “personal best” picture can hang around long after its initial moment, so the number of witnesses to it can just keep climbing.
 And the more witnesses there are, the better that “best” becomes, all to our credit.

-Photographer Nick Út, credited for the amazing image popularly known as “Napalm Girl”, had such a moment in 1972; and the moment became permanently glorious. Út was declared the 1973 Pulitzer Prize winner for photojournalism, and the winner of the World Press Photo’s 1973 “Photo of the Year”.
+Vietnamese photographer Nick Út, credited for the amazing image popularly known as “Napalm Girl”, had such a moment in 1972, and that moment became permanently glorious. Út was declared the 1973 Pulitzer Prize winner for photojournalism, and the winner of the World Press Photo’s 1973 “Photo of the Year”.
+Decades later, he is still feted for it, on the record and in live appearances.

 Copyright: the Associated Press